MarvinFlint/WebTechHandin/README.md

 ## Copyright

 The images used were all created by me
-Some of the assets used in the creation of the images are owned by Riot Games. <a href="https://www.riotgames.com/en/legal">Here is their legal "Jibber Jabber" which basically says all non-commercial use is fine and dandy.
+Some of the assets used in the creation of the images are owned by Riot Games. <a href="https://www.riotgames.com/en/legal">Here is their legal "Jibber Jabber" which basically says all non-commercial use is fine and dandy.</a>

 ## Content & functionality